COLDER AND BLUSTERY TO BEGIN 2022

 WIND FORECAST:

-NEW YEAR’S EVE: Broken clouds.
-Turning blustery.
-Single digit chills late.
-MIDNIGHT: 22 LOW: 14

 NEW YEAR’S DAY: Mostly cloudy.
-Light snow SOUTH and LAKESIDE.
+Light snow SOUTH and LAKESIDE late.
 Colder and blustery.
-HIGH: 18 LOW: 5
+HIGH: 18

+TONIGHT: Snow ends early.
+Mostly cloudy.
+Subzero wind chills by daybreak.
+LOW: 5

 WEDNESDAY: Mostly cloudy.
-Lingering AM snow, then spotty flakes.
+Snow showers, especially early.
 Colder and blustery.
 HIGH: 24 LOW: 7

 Copyright 2021 WBAY.
 All rights reserved.